-Benefits of Smiling
+Awesome Benefits of Smiling

-1. Smiling is Contagious
+1. Smiling is contagious

-Because of complex brain activity that occurs when you see someone smiling, smiles are contagious.
+Because of the complex brain activity that occurs when you see someone smiling, smiles are contagious.
 Studies report that just seeing one person smiling activates the area of your brain that controls your facial movement, which leads to a grin.

 Even in bad situations, if you smile, others are likely to mimic the expression.

 It’s not easy to keep smiling in stressful situations, but studies report that doing exactly that has health benefits.
 When recovering from a stressful situation, study participants who were smiling had lower heart rates than those with neutral facial expressions.

 The next time you’re feeling stressed, just try smiling to calm yourself down.

 Smiling can help you manage stress and anxiety by releasing endorphins, chemicals that make you happier.
 Endorphins are the same chemicals you get from working out or running, resulting in what is known as a runner’s high.
 Smile more to get that high without running.

 Related Article: 5 Running Tips For Beginners

 Smiles are pretty darn attractive for more reasons than one.
 A smile suggests that you’re personable, easy-going, and empathetic.
 In fact, a study in the European Journal of Social Psychology found that smiling actually makes you more attractive to those you smile at.